 According to the state Certificate of Death, Jiha’d’s body was cremated at Wyatt Crematory, two towns away.

-“I was coerced in getting him cremated,” Jones says.
-“When [Hanley] gave me that price list, he told me… that the morgue was over 200 miles from here, in Kalamazoo.
+Describing how she felt at the time, Jones said, “I was coerced in getting him cremated.”
+She said, “When [Hanley] gave me that price list, he told me… that the morgue was over 200 miles from here, in Kalamazoo.
 I felt pressure because I didn’t have no money, but he was talking and saying he didn’t want me to handle the body.
 He said it was going to cost $250.
 Michigan charged $250 to $300 for an autopsy, and I felt pressured because I didn’t have no money.

 “I didn’t know anything about the funeral homes here.
 If I had known, I would’ve gone to Alford’s,” Jones says.